 FBA’s peacebuilding programme in Iraq was inaugurated at the end of September.
 A total of 23 young men and women, selected on the basis of their engagement in various peace organizations in Iraq, gathered in Baghdad for the first week-long training session.
 The focus of the training was dialogue and mediation as tools for peacebuilding.

-– The participants are between 18 and 29 years old.
+– The participants are between 18 and approximately 30 years old.
 A large part of the Iraqi population is within this age bracket, but young people in Iraq have little political influence.
 One purpose of FBA’s peacebuilding programme is to create a platform for young Iraqis to make their voices heard, and to strengthen their capacity to participate in efforts for a peaceful development in the country, Taleb Sobeh says.